kcaBmask/AdoPiSoft/README.md

 # AdoPiSoft
-Adopisoft Automatic Install Script<br>You need to have Ubuntu Server installled before using this script<br>Tested using Ubuntu 22.04<br>
+AdoPiSoft Automatic Install Script<br>You need to have Ubuntu Server installled before using this script<br>Tested using Ubuntu 22.04<br>

 Copy and paste this command in the terminal<br><br>